 The Mimas A7 FPGA Development Board features a high-speed USB 2.0 interface.
-So, Mimas A7 can be configured using its on-board USB interface using the Numato Lab’s Tenagra application.
-This Tenagra application has the XVC server support which allows users to program Mimas A7 directly from Xilinx Vivado using the XVC server is possible using the Tenagra application.
-In this article, we will show you step by step how to program the Mimas A7 board through the XVC server in Tenagra without the need for a separate external JTAG programmer.
+So, Mimas A7 can be configured using its onboard USB interface through the Numato Lab Tenagra FPGA System Management Suite.
+The Tenagra comes with the XVC server support which allows users to program Mimas A7 directly from Xilinx Vivado using the XVC server protocol.
+In this article, we will show step by step how to program the Mimas A7 board through the XVC server in Tenagra without the need for a separate external JTAG programmer.

-Before we jump into the tutorial, as a preamble, to really understand the value of this tutorial let’s clarify and provide some details about the Tenagra application and the XVC server.
+Before we jump into the tutorial, let’s go through some details about the Tenagra application and the XVC server.

 What is Tenagra?